Eliza R. Snow: Poetry

 Snow wrote poetry from a young age, one time even writing school lessons in rhyme.
-Between 1826 and 1832, she published more than 20 poems in local newspapers under various pen names, including the Western Courier of Ravenna, Ohio, and the Ohio Star.
+Between 1826 and 1832, she published more than 20 poems in local newspapers, including the Western Courier of Ravenna, Ohio, and the Ohio Star under pen names such as Narcissa and Tullia.
 Her first published poem was a requiem she was requested to write for John Adams and Thomas Jefferson, in light of their simultaneous deaths July 4, 1826.
-A number of Snow's poems were set to music and have become important Mormon hymns, some of which appear in the current edition of the Church of Jesus Christ’s hymnal.
+A number of Snow's poems were set to music and have become important Latter-day Saint hymns, some of which appear in the current edition of the Church's hymnal.
 One of her hymns, "Great is the Lord", was published in the first Latter Day Saint hymnal in 1835, the year of her baptism.

-In Nauvoo, Snow gained unique distinction as a Mormon poet featured in local newspapers, and she was later called "Zion's Poetess."
-She continued to write poems as she journeyed to the Salt Lake Valley, documenting the pioneer trail and life in Utah.
+In Nauvoo, Snow gained minor distinction as a Mormon poet featured in local newspapers.
+She continued to write poems as she journeyed to the Salt Lake Valley, documenting the pioneer trail and life in Utah, and in 1850 she penned a humorous riposte regarding visiting United States officials who had not impressed the Saints. where she would rise to prominence, being called "Zion's Poetess."
 The first of her two volumes of Poems, Religious, Historical, and Political appeared in 1856, followed by the second in 1877.
 Some of her poems are: